oppia/oppia-web-developer-docs/End-to-End-Tests.md

 ## Run E2E tests

-If you don't know the name of the suite you want to run, you can find it in `core/tests/wdio.conf.js` or `core/tests/protractor.conf.js`.
+If you don't know the name of the suite you want to run, you can find it in `core/tests/wdio.conf.js`.
 Then you can run your test like this:

 ```console
 python -m scripts.run_e2e_tests --suite="suiteName"